Martha's Vineyard: Towns

 Martha's Vineyard is divided into six towns.
 Each town is governed by a Board of Selectmen elected by town voters in each of the towns, along with annual and periodic town meetings.
-Each town is also a member of the Martha's Vineyard Commission, which regulates island-wide building, environmental, and aesthetic concerns.
+Each town is a member of the Martha's Vineyard Commission, which regulates island-wide building, environmental, and aesthetic concerns.

-Some government programs on the island—such as the public school system, emergency management, and waste management—have been regionalized.
-There is a growing push for further regionalization areas of law enforcement, water treatment, and possible government regionalization.
+Some government programs—such as the special education system, emergency management, and waste management—have been regionalized.
+There is a growing push for further regionalization in areas such as law enforcement, public schools, water treatment, and medical services.

-Each town also follows certain regulations from Dukes County.
-The towns are: